-Small businesses are faced with urgent timelines that not only determine whether they will succeed but whether they will survive.
+Small businesses are faced with urgent timelines that determine not only whether they will succeed but even whether they will survive.
 More should be done to ensure that the NIH SBIR/STTR application, review, and funding cycle aligns with the time demands placed upon small businesses.
 NIH should take steps to: